-The nausea that accompanies a heat attack can become so severe that vomiting occurs.
+Nausea that accompanies a heart attack can become so severe that vomiting occurs.

 General epigastric (upper middle abdomen) discomfort

-Sometimes the pain of heart attack is described as stomach pain, or pain in the middle of the upper abdomen.
-The pain usually feels more like discomfort of heaviness rather than sharp, stabbing pain, and the pain tends to persist more than a few minutes.
+Sometimes the pain of heart attack is described as stomach pain or pain in the middle of the upper abdomen.
+The pain usually feels more like the discomfort of heaviness rather than sharp, stabbing pain, and the pain tends to persist for more than a few minutes.
 This can occur with or without pain in the true chest area.